rust-lang/rfcs/text/0000-numeric-literal-types.md

 This proposal has a few motivating use cases:
 - Untyped compile-time constants, as in Go or C (via `#define`).
+- Bignum constructors.
-- Custom integer literals, in particular bignums.
+- Custom integer literals, à la `operator""`.

 The former is valuable, because it allows us to hoist several occurences of the same literal in different typed contexts, without having to type